dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 A small block of code in the resurrection__monitor function was commented out with the followign comment:

 ```
-# 🔒 Legacy ghost/candidate dump logic disabled — replaced by detect_ghosts() in Patch7d2
+# 🔒 Legacy ghost/candidate dump logic disabled — replaced by detect_ghosts() in Patch8
 # Commented out to prevent redundant artifact writes and confusion during modular refactor
 ```

-This is part of the effort to continue to clean up the resurrection_monitor in preparation for the patch8 integration for the function.
+This is part of the effort to continue to clean up the resurrection_monitor

 This block is commented out s well.
 This will be populated at the process level with another helper function (note